Last updated: 12/10/2023

-Our main purpose for holding your personal data is to provide the organisation you work for with the tools and expertise that will enable them to monitor engagement over time and improve.
-The features, services and websites we provide offer an accurate insight into the engagement levels within an organisation to assist them to monitor, meet and inform their people strategy needs.
+Majority of the personal data we process is to provide the organisation you work for, the tools and expertise that will enable them to monitor engagement over time and improve.
+The features, services, and websites we provide, offer an accurate insight into the engagement levels within an organisation, assisting employers to inform, meet and monitor their people strategy needs.

-We also use the statistical data we collect for research purposes with the goal of discovering useful information, informing conclusions, and supporting decision-making into better understanding of employee engagement.
+We also use the statistical data we collect for research purposes with the goal of discovering new information, informing conclusions, and supporting decision-making into better understanding of employee engagement.

 Please watch the video in the link below to understand how we use the data we receive.

 We collect information through various ways.
 Below outlines, how we collect the information we hold:

 Completing a b-Heard survey: The b-Heard survey can be received three ways, a) electronic survey (via email) b) paper survey c) login code (complete survey online by inserting a code).
 Your employer will decide which type or combination of survey, best suits your organisation.
 Each survey is allocated to a specific individual.
 Best Companies needs to know who you are and where you sit in the organisation structure, so we can create meaningful insightful reports for your organisation.
 You will notice there is nowhere to write your name.
 This is because we want you to be able to answer the b-Heard survey honestly, and for your survey responses to remain anonymous to your employer.
 Therefore, we can identify you, but your employer cannot.
 We will never identify you against your responses to your employer.